 4A.
 Exemptions for supply to commercial premises on which generating works are located

+(1A) A person is exempt from the Electricity Industry Act 2004 section 7(1) if the generating works concerned —

+(a) are located or to be located on commercial premises; and

+(b) are used or to be used solely for the generation of electricity for consumption by another person on those premises.

 (1) A person (the supplier) is exempt from the Electricity Industry Act 2004 section 7(3) if the distribution system concerned —

 (a) is connected to generating works operated by the supplier; and